 A Sub-Fund may invest in transferable securities in developing countries with new or developing capital markets.
 These countries may have relatively unstable governments, economies based on only a few industries and securities markets that trade a limited number of securities and which are subject to a lesser degree of supervision and regulation by the competent authorities.
 Securities of issuers located in these countries tend to have volatile prices and offer the potential for substantial loss as well as gain.
-Furthermore, the available information about issuers located in these countries might be limited.
-In addition, these securities may be less liquid than investments in more established markets as a result of the inadequate trading volume or restrictions on trading imposed by the governments of such countries.
+Furthermore, the available information about issuers located in these countries may be less liquid than investments in more established markets as a result of the inadequate trading volume or restrictions on trading imposed by the governments of such countries.